dyadicgames/Unity-CICD-Example/README.md

 	--progress=plain .
 ```

-Run `docker images` to double-check if your new image named `teamcity-agent-unity` has been successfully built.
+Run the command `docker images` to double-check if your new image named `teamcity-agent-unity` has been successfully built.
 An example output could look like this:

 ```
 $ docker images